ztz1989/software-switches/README.md

 $DPDK_DIR/usertools/dpdk-devbind.py -b igb_uio 00:04.0
 $DPDK_DIR/usertools/dpdk-devbind.py -b igb_uio 00:05.0
 ```
+In this script, we firstly mount and reserve hugepages for DPDK.
+Then we load DPDK PMD driver (such as igb_uio) into the kernel.
+Then we bind two physical ports to DPDK using their PCI addresses (04:00.0, 05:00.0).

 ### Containers
 We use Docker to create and manage containers.
 The version is 17.03.2-ce, build f5ec1e2.
 To carry out our experiments with Docker, we firstly build three Docker images, based on which containers are instantiated: